The dream job, what does it take to work and sleep well?12 Jun, 201811 minutes

 Similarly, 13% of workers across the UK have had nightmares about being late for work.
-This can often cause us to wake up startled and in a rush, but the dream itself shows you realise you need to take prompt action rather than constantly planning.
+This can often cause us to wake up startled and in a rush, but the dream itself shows you realize you need to take prompt action rather than constantly planning.

 An everyday nightmare

 Even more ambiguous, commonly recurring dreams such as falling (35%), being lost (28%), or your teeth falling out (21%) symbolize a deeper opportunity for self-reflection in the workplace.

 Falling represents a situation you may be trying to over-control, a note to your inner self to relax your grip on a situation.

 Being lost symbolizes an opportunity to achieve an ambition that may have once seemed completely beyond you.
 Dreaming that your teeth are falling out indicates you need to be more assertive with what you really need in the workplace by becoming more self-assured.